 These agreements cede four responsibilities to the Finnish partner: the acquisition of services and staff, the actual rebate application, updating of the mandatory cost breakdown, and arranging audits.

 Merja suggests that the funding application should be lodged when at least 50% of the funding for a production is confirmed, and distribution has been agreed.
 Copies of agreements and letters of commitment must be included in the application.

 — The cash rebate is available for Finnish and foreign production companies for feature and documentary films, scripted fiction and animated productions.
 Qualification for funding is according to four minimum criteria, which are made clear before anyone starts to make the application, Merja explains.

 Firstly, the production must meet the minimum budget in its category for the total production.
 Secondly, it must meet a minimum spend sum in Finland.
 Thirdly, the production must include Finnish artistic creative work or landscapes and architecture.
 Fourthly, a distribution agreement must have been obtained for at least one territory and one platform.
-Applications are made using the Business Finland online service that also gives details of the minimum spend limits and eligible costs.
+Applications are made using the Film in Finland online service that also gives details of the minimum spend limits and eligible costs.

 The aim is to finalize decisions within 40 days of the application being lodged.